Investing in a low interest rate environment: comparison of three options

 • Investment decisions require some time and financial knowledge.
 If you do not want the hassle of making investment decisions, you can delegate to an expert.
 The expert keeps an eye on the financial markets for their customers.

 Such delegating is made possible by PostFinance’s e-asset management, for example.
 In this approach, first the investor profile is determined and the individual investment strategy defined.
 PostFinance’s investment experts then take care of the rest.
-However, if you know your investment strategy and can keep an eye on the financial markets yourself, suitable investment solutions from PostFinance will help you achieve your personal investment goals.
+However, if you know your investment strategy and can keep an eye on the financial markets yourself, you can find suitable investment solutions from PostFinance.

-• You can invest in the various asset classes either directly, e.g. by buying shares, or indirectly via a fund, ETF or retirement fund.
-The advantage of indirect investing is that you only need to buy one fund unit or ETF in order to invest in many different financial assets.
+• You can invest in the various asset classes either directly, e.g. by buying shares or bonds, or indirectly via a fund or an ETF.
+The advantage of indirect investing is that you only need to buy one fund unit or one ETF unit in order to invest in many different financial assets.
 This usually significantly reduces the risk compared to investing in individual securities owing to the diversification effect.

 • Fees are charged for depositing money.
 These are usually custody fees, transaction fees and management fees.
 The latter are charged on indirect investments such as ETFs or funds.
 Many new providers from Switzerland and abroad have entered the market in recent years.
 This has put pressure on fees.
 Some online platforms, for instance, no longer charge any custody fees at all or only very low transaction fees (brokerage fees).